PART 1480 - ACQUISITIONS UNDER THE BUY INDIAN ACT

 (c) The CO may ask the appropriate Regional Solicitor to review the enterprise's representation.

 (d) The CO may also request the Office of the Inspector General (on Form DI-1902 as part of a normal pre-award audit) to assist in determining the eligibility of the low responsive and responsible offerors on Buy Indian Act awards.

 (e) The IEE representation does not relieve the CO of the obligation for determining contractor responsibility, as required by FAR subpart 9.1.

 (a) The CO can accept an offeror's written representation of being an IEE (as defined in 1480.201) only when it is submitted with an offer in response to a solicitation under the Buy Indian Act.
 Another interested party may challenge the representation of an offeror or contractor by filing a written challenge to the applicable CO in accordance with the procedures in 1480.902.

 (b) After receipt of offers, the CO may question the representation of any offeror in a specific offer by filing a formal objection with the CCO.

 1480.902 Receipt of challenge.

-(a) An interested party must file any challenges against an offeror's representation with the local CO.
+(a) An interested party must file any challenges against an offeror's representation with the cognizant CO.

 (b) The challenge must be in writing and must contain the basis for the challenge with accurate, complete, specific, and detailed evidence.
-The evidence must support the allegation that the offeror is either ineligible or fails to meet both the definitions of “Indian” and of “Indian economic enterprise” established in 1480.201.
+The evidence must support the allegation that the offeror fails to meet the definition of “Indian Economic Enterprise” or “Indian Small Business Economic Enterprise” as defined in 1480.201 or is otherwise ineligible.
 The CO will dismiss any challenge that is deemed frivolous or that does not meet the conditions in this section.